• Skip to primary navigation

 What makes them FISHY?

+You know I love vegan seafood recipes, from my fish and chips, my meaty crab cakes to my easy tofu crab salad.
 So, I wanted to make these vegan fish tacos SLIGHTLY fishy.
 As mentioned above, there isn't usually an overwhelmingly fishy flavour to fried fish tacos, so I've deliberately kept things subtle.

 I've used a combination of old bay seasoning, lemon juice and kombu (a type of sea kelp) to bring flavours of the seaside!